zerofo/sys-con/doc/Troubleshooting.md

 To resolve this issue, you must restart the Switch after three attempts to restore functionality.

-## My Controller isn't working or detected — What should I do?
+## My Controller isn't detected — What should I do?
 1) Use a Direct USB-C OTG Connection: Connect your controller directly to the Switch using a USB-C OTG cable, bypassing the Dock.
 Some controllers may not works when connected through a USB hub, such as the Switch Dock.
 2) Test with another officially supported controller: Try using a different controller that is officially supported.
 This will help you determine whether the issue is with your Switch setup (Broken USB-C, ...) or your controller.
+3) Try to use a Powered Hub.
+Sometimes the switch is not powerfull enough to power-on your controller (Especially with the Dock)
-3) Enable and check logs: Turn on logging in Trace mode by following the instructions [here](https://github.com/o0Zz/sys-con?tab=readme-ov-file#logs).
+4) Enable and check logs: Turn on logging in Trace mode by following the instructions [here](https://github.com/o0Zz/sys-con?tab=readme-ov-file#logs).
 Carefully review the logs for any errors or clues about what might be causing the problem.

 A typically working flow will look like: